-If you wish to pursue a two-year program of study in a field other than those available through one of the other associate’s degree options, you may design your own program of study to meet particular goals through the Associate in Individualized Studies degree program, available on the Athens, Chillicothe, Lancaster, and Zanesville campuses.
+If you wish to pursue a two-year program of study in a field other than those available through one of the other associate’s degree options, you may design your own program of study to meet particular goals through the Associate in Individualized Studies degree program.

-Although there are no specific course or academic area requirements (other than Tier I freshman English and quantitative skills), the application must outline your intended course of study, and it must include a proposed Area of Concentration.
+Although there are no specific course or academic area requirements (other than Tier I freshman English composition and quantitative skills), the application must outline your intended course of study, and it must include a proposed area of concentration consisting of two or more subject areas.

-You must consult with two A.I.S. faculty reviewers (Group 1 or 2 faculty members) in the preparation of your program, one of whom must be from your Area of Concentration.
+You must consult with two A.I.S. faculty reviewers (Group 1 or 2 faculty members) in the preparation of your program, one of whom must be from your area of concentration.

-- Earn no fewer than 30 quarter hours after admission to the A.I.S. program.
-This is the degree residency requirement.
+- Earn at least 20 hours after admission to the A.I.S. program (degree residency requirement)

-- Complete the university General Education Tier I freshman-level requirements in English composition and quantitative skills.
+- Complete University Tier I freshman-level requirements in English composition and quantitative skills

-- Completean approved area of concentration, consisting of at least 30 credithours, which has coherence and educational purpose equivalent to an established degree program.
+- Complete an approved area of concentration, consisting of at least 20 hours, which has coherence and educational purpose equivalent to an established degree program.
 At least 50 percent of coursework for the A.I.S. area of concentration must be completed at Ohio University.